web3privacy/web3privacy/README.md

 - [rotki](https://rotki.com) - rotki is an open source portfolio tracker, accounting and analytics tool that protects your privacy ([GitHub](https://github.com/rotki))
 - [Kachina](https://iohk.io/en/research/library/papers/kachina-foundations-of-private-smart-contracts/) - Foundations of Private Smart Contracts (predecessor to IOG's Midnight)
 - [Beetroot](https://www.beetroot.world) - BEETroot has created and put together the best cryptocurrency tools and dapps that enable anonymity and maintain self-custody whilst swapping across chains, bridging and ramping to and from fiat.
-- [Secure RPC](https://securerpc.com) - SecureRpc is a bare-metal, fully conformant JSON-RPC/gRPC Infrastructure plane that aims to perform well.
 - [Ronin DOJO software stack](https://ronindojo.io/en/roninui) - Manage your bitcoin privacy and sovereignty with ease ([GitLab](https://code.samourai.io/ronindojo))

 ## Alliances